Dec. 13, 2010

 Coach/Athletic Director

 Glenn Edward "Bo" Schembechler coached at Michigan from 1969-89, amassing a record of 194-48-5 with the Wolverines.
 He is the all-time leader in winning percentage in Big Ten games (.850), guiding his teams to a 143-24-3 mark during conference play.
 He ranks third on the Big Ten's list for most overall wins and second in conference wins.
 He is tied with Ohio State's Woody Hayes for most Big Ten titles, having won 13 in his 21-year tenure at Michigan.
 With the Wolverines, he was named Big Ten Coach of the Year in six different seasons and also earned National Coach of the Year recognition from at least one organization four times.
 In 1988, Schembechler assumed the role of Michigan's athletic director, eventually leaving the school in 1990, taking the position of president for Major League Baseball's Detroit Tigers.
-Schembechler has been inducted into the College Football Hall of Fame as a coach. (return to chart)
+Schembechler has been inducted into the College Football Hall of Fame as a coach. (

 Thompson-Randle El Freshman of the YearDarrell Thompson, Minnesota (1986-1989)